ae3e/scriptaggregator/README.md

             return false;
     }*/

-    //Filter ldata on a specific range
+    //Filter data on a specific range
     if(timestamp<(new Date().getTime()-1000*60*60*8) && timestamp>(new Date().getTime()-1000*60*60*20)){
             return true;
     }else{